dh-trier/coleto/HOWTO.md

 See also the general information on coleto in the [README](https://github.com/dh-trier/coleto/blob/main/README.md).

+For a detailed documentation of all functions, please open the [API reference](/docs/index.html) in your browser.

 ## Requirements

 Python 3.
 This package has been tested with Python 3.7.
 It should also work with Python 3.6+